leitwerk-ag/lssh/docs/ssh_config_format.md

 - XAuthLocation
 - SendEnv

-If one of these options appears in the git repository, lssh refuses to update its machine-local configuration and shows an error message when executing `lssh --update-hosts`.
+If one of these options appears in the git repository, lssh will not update the affected files in its machine-local configuration but will instead show an error message when executing `lssh --update-hosts`.

 ## Additional lssh attributes